-NOTE: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements must be evaluated through oral testing; otherwise a crosswind approach and landing must be demonstrated.
+Note: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements shall be evaluated through oral testing; otherwise a crosswind approach and landing shall be demonstrated.

-- (1) Exhibits knowledge of the elements related to normal and crosswind approach. - (2) Considers performance data, to include height/velocity information. - (3) Considers the wind conditions, landing surface, and obstacles. - (4) Selects a suitable termination point. - (5) Establishes and maintains the normal approach angle, and rate of closure. - (6) Remains aware of the possibility of wind shear and/or wake turbulence. - (7) Avoids situations that may result in settling-with-power. - (8) Maintains proper ground track with crosswind correction, as necessary. - (9) Arrives at the termination point, on the surface or at a stabilised hover, ±2 feet.
+- (1) Exhibits knowledge of the elements related to normal and crosswind approach. - (2) Considers performance data, to include height/velocity information. - (3) Considers the wind conditions, landing surface, and obstacles. - (4) Selects a suitable touchdown point. - (5) Establishes and maintains the normal approach angle, and proper rate of closure. - (6) Remains aware of the possibility of wind shear and/or wake turbulence. - (7) Avoids situations that may result in settling-with-power. - (8) Maintains proper ground track with crosswind correction, if necessary. - (9) Arrives over the touchdown point, on the surface or at a stabilised hover, ±4 feet. - (10) Completes the prescribed checklist, if applicable.